 Determining whether the CHES®/MCHES® or CPH certification is right for a career is an individual choice and should be based off of an individual’s professional goals and educational background.
 Some who are eligible for both examinations even chose to dual-certify, as the content for each exam covers different professional areas.

 Factors to keep in mind are:

 - Health Education versus Public Health.
 If an individual is specifically trained in health education and promotion, and wishes to highlight that expertise, the CHES® or MCHES® is a better fit.

 - Recognition by Employers.
 With more than 29 years behind it, the CHES® and MCHES® certifications are recognized by thousands of employers across the country.
 Many are now preferring or required CHES® certification from job applicants.
 NCHEC is compiling a list of employers who recognize this credential and hire individuals who hold it.

 - Accreditation.
 CHES® and MCHES® accreditations are the ONLY nationally and internationally accredited certifications in the public/community health education arena.

 - Job/Practice Analysis Studies.
 The CHES® and MCHES® exams are periodically verified through these intensive studies to ensure that exam content meets the most current industry competencies across all job settings for health education and promotion.
-Currently, the Health Education Practice Analysis (HESPAII) is underway to delineate upcoming exam version.
-The National Board of Public Health Examiners recently conducted a job task analysis (JTA) to validate the knowledge tested by the CPH examination and has aligned the exam with 10 Domains.
+The latest study, the Health Education Practice Analysis (HESPAII) was completed in 2019.
+The National Board of Public Health Examiners conducted a job task analysis (JTA) in 2019 to validate the knowledge tested by the CPH examination and has aligned the exam with 10 Domains.

 I'm Ready to Take the CHES® or MCHES® Exam